isomerpages/nrf-ctrlshift/index.md

       title: YOU ARE BUILT FOR CHANGE
       variant: center
       backgroundColor: gray
-      subtitle: The world evolves through Science, Tech, and Engineering.
-Your talent and action fuel its future.
-Make your mark and drive impact today.
+      subtitle: Science, Tech and Engineering is driving the world forward.
+But its future is only fuelled by your action and talent.
+Make your mark and make an impact today.
       size: sm
       alignment: left
   - infopic: